akshayjshah/blog/recipes/methi-murgh.md

 Remaining ingredients:

-* 8--10 pieces of bone-in chicken
+* 2 lb bone-in, skinless chicken parts, or 1 lb boneless
 * 1 large onion, chopped
 * 3--4 cloves of garlic
 * 2 inches peeled ginger
 * 4--6 green chiles
-* 1 small bowl chopped methi
-* 1 small bowl methi leaves
+* 2 c chopped methi leaves (some stems are okay)
-* 1 c cream
+* 1/4 c cream (up to 1 c for a more liquid curry)
-* chopped cilantro leaves (for garnish)
+* chopped cilantro leaves for garnish

 ## Instructions